-White rice: A staple grain that serves as the base for this dish.
+White rice: plain cooked rice that acts as the base for the dish

 Technique Tip for This Recipe